tommybazar/TBRaymarcherPlugin/Readme.md

 Currently only Windows DX11 is supported and tested.
 DX12 has some synchronization issues that can result in textures being corrupted after startup.
 Vulkan crashes on startup immediately and since UE support for it isn't mature yet, I'm not fixing it.
 If you're an expert who really wants to use Vulkan, feel free to submit a pull-request after you find the reason for crashes.

-**Because we started using features introduced in 4.26, older versions of UE will not support this plugin.
-There is, however a 4.25 branch in this repo which works with that version.
-This branch won't be updated into the future.'
+**Only the master branch is updated with new features, branches dedicated to older UE versions are legacy and won't be updated into the future.'

 # Credits
 Special credits go to : Temaran (compute shader tutorial), TheHugeManatee (original concept, supervision) and Ryan Brucks (original raymarching code).